Ahmadbader17/fromScratch/README.md

 ## Implemented Algorithms

-Here is a list of machine learning algorithms implemented so far:
+Here is a list of machine learning algorithms that will be covered:

 ### Supervised Learning
 - **Linear Regression**